tds-fdw/tds_fdw/README.md

 This was written to support PostgreSQL 9.1 and 9.2.
 It does not support write operations, as added in PostgreSQL 9.3.
 However, it should still work in PostgreSQL 9.3.

-# Building
+## Building

-Building was accomplished by doing the following under CentOS 6:
+Building was accomplished by doing the following under CentOS 6.
+Other Linux platforms should be similar.

-## Install EPEL
+### Install EPEL

 In CentOS, you need the EPEL to install FreeTDS.